See Han Solo and Lando Face Off in Solo: A Star Wars Story: Exclusive 360° Video

 “There’s a lot of really fun things happening in the background and with the other characters at the table,” says Solo VFX supervisor Rob Bredow, who helped create the experience.

 Check out the 360° video above, explorable by clicking and dragging your mouse across the screen.
+For optimum 360° on mobile, click here.

 RELATED VIDEO: Solo‘s Stars Take You Behind the Scenes in PeopleTV’s Special!